A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Zero-infinity dichotomy for manifolds thick at infinity

-Let $V$ be the union of minimal components of $\partial B''_\infty$ which are unstable or degenerate stable of Type III, and let $N_V$ be a neighborhood of $V$ foliated by weakly mean convex hypersurfaces (Appendix A).
-We can run the level set flow (Appendix C) to $\partial B''_\infty\backslash N_V$ and get $\{A_t\}_{t\geq 0}$.
-If the level set flow gets ``stuck'' at a 2-sided minimal hypersurface $S$ on one side, there are a few possibilities.
+Some boundary components of $B''_\infty$ may be degenerate stable of Type III inside $B''_\infty$.
+We can first push these components by hand slightly inside of $B''_\infty$ and preserving their weak mean convexity, then we can run the level set flow (Appendix C) to the corresponding subset of $B''_\infty$.
+We obtain a family of closed sets $\{A_t\}_{t\geq 0}$ with $A_0=B''_\infty$.
+The level set flow will eventually get ``stuck'' at a stable minimal hypersurface $S$ (which can be empty), i.e. the level sets converge.
+There are a few possibilities.